MISSIONS, MEETING SCHEDULES & LOGISTICS

-The Global ID Workgroup looks to establish a standardized methodology in order to develop a global directory service of institution codes.
+The Global Education Organization (GEO) Workgroup looks to establish a standardized methodology in order to develop a global directory service of institution and education organization codes.

 The SAB governs the voluntary program offered for implementers of PESC APPROVED STANDARDS to indicate a uniform level of implementation according to the original intent and spirt of development efforts.
 The SAB follows a formal process governed by specific policies and procedures, and is comprised of PESC members appointed by the Board of Directors.